(revised 05/17/2013 board meeting)

 The conditions of financial threat are to be distinguished from those of a single year budget imbalance brought about by a temporary drop in student enrollment, cyclical market reversals affecting endowment income, unanticipated expenditures in a given year or a temporary reduction of annual gift income.

-In her or his position as the chief administrative officer of the college, the president has the responsibility to initiate discussions with the proper faculty committees, responsible administrative personnel, and appropriate committee or committees of the board of trustees, if he/she believes a financial threat exists.
+In her or his position as the chief administrative officer of the college, the president has the responsibility to initiate discussions with the proper faculty committees, responsible administrative personnel, and appropriate committee or committees of the board of trustees, if they believe a financial threat exists.

 12.3.3 Financial Exigency

-Financial exigency is defined by AAUP as “.an immediate financial crisis that threatens the survival of the institutions as a whole.”
-(See AAUP, Recommended Institutional Regulations on Academic Freedom and Tenure.)
+Financial exigency is defined by AAUP as “…an immediate financial crisis that threatens the survival of the institutions as a whole…” (See AAUP, Recommended Institutional Regulations on Academic Freedom and Tenure.)
 It differs from “financial threat” in its immediacy and scope.
 A financial threat may be built over time due to low enrollment, misjudgments, decrease in fundraising or other changing environmental conditions.
-A financial exigency is more likely to come about due to a cataclysmic event, i.e. a natural disaster, political disturbance or sustained period of financial loss.
+A financial exigency is more likely to come about due to a cataclysmic event, i.e. a natural disaster, political distrubance or sustained period of financial loss.

 |